With customer experience now leading the charge, long response times no longer cut it — if they ever did.

-Flexibility is huge when it comes to spikes in calls and queries.
-If not careful, it can shake the foundations of what it means to be in customer support.
+Flexibility is vast when it comes to spikes in calls and queries.
+But, if you’re not careful, it can shake the foundations of what it means to be in customer support.

 Joep asserts this flexibility is needed due to the rapid changes within the CX industry.
-You need to be steadfast yet adaptable to every situation: pandemic or Christmas.
+Therefore, you need to be steadfast yet adaptable to every situation: pandemic or Christmas.

-Spikes don’t just happen via phone, you should cover all bases.
-Omnichannel support is one of the best ways you can handle a sudden increase in volume.
-Gerardo Bono says that, in normal situations, you have the time to rely on peer-to-peer knowledge, but it’s much more challenging with spikes.
+Spikes don’t just happen via phone; you should cover all bases.
+Omnichannel support is one of the best ways to handle a sudden volume increase.
+Gerardo Bono says that, in typical situations, you have the time to rely on peer-to-peer knowledge, but it’s much more challenging with spikes.

 Providing support via multiple channels gives you more room to cater to CX.
 And a good customer experience is the key to solid customer-brand relationships.

 If you need help handling a spike in calls, why not outsource?
 While there’s nothing wrong with doing everything yourself, stress destroys productivity.
 By outsourcing your customer support, you have more time to grow your business.
-With those extra hours, you have more energy to actually focus on your business.
+Those extra hours give you more energy to focus on your business.

 In the right hands, spikes are easy as A-B-C

-Spikes — expected and unexpected — are part of the game.
-If you’re seeing success, you’ll have more people who need customer support.
-It’s all part of it, but not always taken as an opportunity to grow your business and form a loyal userbase.
+Spikes—expected and unexpected—are part of the game.
+If you see success, you’ll have more people who need customer support.
+It’s all part of it, but not always taken as an opportunity to grow your business and form a loyal user base.

-In most spike situations, outsourcing your customer support can remove any pressure you might feel.
+In most customer support spike-related situations, outsourcing can remove any pressure you might feel.
 In knowing your customers are being taken care of, the stress fades.
-That leaves you more time to creatively explore everything else.
+That leaves you more time to explore everything else creatively.

-At 5CA, we’ve jumped in to help plenty of brands handle unexpected spikes.
-Why not see the work we’ve done with Psyonix and Recharge, to see how we can take the stress out of your success.
+At 5CA, we’ve jumped in to help many brands handle unexpected spikes.
+So why not see our work with Psyonix and Recharge to see how we can take the stress out of your success?

 Reach out to outsource your customer support with no stress.